Skip to Content

 Please note a deposit will be required to guarantee a place on the course.
 Due to high demand, applications may not be considered if the course has reached its maximum class size and will be placed on a waiting list.
 Please see deposit terms and conditions for more details.

-A data science approach, combining statistics and computer science may provide the key to unlocking the cause/development of various diseases, offering the prospect of developing new drugs and therapies to prevent and treat conditions and diseases.
+A data science and AI approach, combining statistics and computer science may provide the key to unlocking the cause/development of various diseases, offering the prospect of developing new drugs and therapies to prevent and treat conditions.

 Bioinformatics and Computational Genomics highlights